JesmarieVargas/step-by-step/step_by_step.md

 Fourth step check the status of our files
 Fifth step "git add" again
-Sixth step make new repository in github and add to vs Seventh  step checked if url was working and then pushed
+Sixth step make new repository in github and add to vs Seventh  step checked if url was working and then push into github